 The most common way to access Jupiter Mountain is via a hike up the Needle Creek drainage.
 However, just getting to the Needle Creek trail is difficult due to its remoteness.
 Most people take the Durango and Silverton Narrow Gauge Railroad train from Durango to the Needleton stop.
 Average on-train time is 2.5 hours one-way from Durango to the Needleton stop.
 From the Needleton train stop to a high camp in Chicago Basin is approximately 6 miles and 2,800 vertical feet of ascent.
 The train approach is a unique and enjoyable experience that I recommend.
 Be sure to bring ~$20 spending cash for margaritas and nachos from the train's concession cart for your return ride back into Durango.
 In spring 2007, round-trip tickets on the train were $65.00/person.
 In 2010 round trip tickets were $81.00/person.
-For 2013, tickets are $85.00/person.
+In 2013, tickets we $85.00/person.
+For 2019, tickets are $99/person.
 Ouch.
 Reservations on the D&SNGRR can be made online.

 The cheaper but much longer alternative for reaching Chicago Basin is hiking from the Purgatory trailhead and campground on highway U.S. 550 about 25 miles north of the town of Durango across the street from the Durango Mountain Ski Resort.
 Hiking from the Purgatory TH equates to about 14 miles of approach hiking and 4,500 vertical feet of gain to a high camp in Chicago Basin.